Lack of couple time: one of the disadvantages of homeschooling?

 With regards to ‘marriage time’, Patrick and I would go out whenever a trusted family member could look after the kids.
 It wasn’t easy as our siblings don’t live close by but they were kind enough to sometimes come over so we could go out for the evening.
 We never went far, just down the road to Pizza Express or the local pub- usually anywhere where we had vouchers for!

 We also talked to each other over WhatsApp throughout the day; it was nice to keep that connection and just know what kind of day the other person had.
-If one of us had had a tough day the other one would be ready to pick up the slack when P came home and would put all the kids to bed so the other could chill out.
+If one of us had had a tough day the other one would be ready to pick up the slack and put all the kids to bed so the other could chill out.

 Couple time as a full time travelling family